-- Publication of the Flex Forced Labor and Human Trafficking Statement on our website approved by our Board of Directors. - Supplier training reinforcement on Flex's policies which address forced labor and human trafficking. - Delivery of Flex's Supplier Code of Conduct to reinforce our expectations on human rights, including the avoidance of forced labor and human trafficking. - Reviews of supplier contracts, purchase orders and terms and conditions to include provisions on human rights and force labor. - Regular screening of suppliers through our Supplier Self-Assessment Questionnaire based on RBA guidelines. - Establishment of a working group on forced labor with company subject matter experts and members of senior management. - Regular Uyghur Forced Labor Prevention Act entity list verification aimed to avoid business engagement. - Active participation in different forums where human rights and forced labor issues are discussed. - Regular review of media and regulatory developments in this area. - Making available resources to report human rights issues.
-For example, Ethics Point is available internally and for our supply chain.
+- Publication of the Flex Forced Labor and Human Trafficking Statement on our website approved by our Board of Directors. - Supplier training reinforcement on Flex's policies which address forced labor and human trafficking. - Furnishing Flex's Supplier Code of Conduct to our suppliers to reinforce our expectations on human rights, including the avoidance of forced labor and human trafficking. - Reviews of supplier contracts, purchase orders and terms and conditions to include provisions on human rights and forced labor. - Regular screening of suppliers through our Supplier Self-Assessment Questionnaire based on RBA guidelines. - Establishment of a working group on forced labor with company subject matter experts and members of senior management. - Regular review of the Uyghur Forced Labor Prevention Act entity list, including updates to such list, and corresponding updates to our restricted supplier list, as appropriate, to avoid business engagement with restricted entities. - Active participation in different forums where human rights and forced labor issues are discussed. - Regular review of media and regulatory developments in this area. - Making available resources to report human rights issues.
+For example, Flex's third-party Ethics Hotline and reporting website are available internally and for our supply chain.